- Suits by Indigent Person

-A person is an indigent person who is not having sufficient means to pay the fee for the plaint or where no such fee is prescribed he is not entitled to property worth rupees 1,000.
+Indigent means poor, penniless, pauper.
+A person is an indigent person who is not having sufficient means to pay the fee for the plaint or where no such fee is prescribed, he is not entitled to property worth rupees 1,000.

-A person may sue as indigent person only when he is so permitted by the court.
-When application is made for permission to sue as indigent person, every inquiry shall be made in the first instance.
+A person may sue as an indigent person only when the court so permits him.
+When the application is made for permission to sue as an indigent person, every inquiry shall be made in the first instance.

 An application for permission to sue as an indigent person shall contain the following particulars-

-1. Particulars received in regard to plaint in suit.
+1. Particulars received in regard to plaint in a suit.

 3. Signature and Verification.

-The application shall be presented to the court by the applicant in person (NOT BY ANY THIRD PARTY) but if he is exempted from personal appearance, application may be presented by an authorised agent.
+The application shall be presented to the court by the applicant in person (not by any third party), but if he is exempted from personal appearance, an application may be presented by an authorised agent.
 But the agent must be able to answer the questions regarding the application.

 Where the application is in proper form and duly presented, the court may examine the applicant or his agent regarding the merits of the claims and property of the applicant.

-Any person who is entitled to file an appeal but unable to pay the necessary court fee, may obtain permission of the court to appeal as an indigent person.
+Any person who is entitled to file an appeal but unable to pay the necessary court fee may obtain the permission of the court to appeal as an indigent person.

-For this purpose, he may present an application to the court along with a memorandum of appeal.
-The court may allow the applicant to appeal as an indigent person, subject to the provisions relating to suits by indigent person.
+For this purpose, he may present an application to the court, along with a memorandum of appeal.
+The court may allow the applicant to appeal as an indigent person, subject to the provisions relating to suits by indigent persons.

-The application for leave to appeal as indigent person must be filed within 30 days.
-But in case of appeal before High Court, such period is 60 days from the date of decree when passed.
+The application for leave to appeal as an indigent person must be filed within 30 days.
+But in case of appeal before the High Court, such a period is 60 days from the date of the decree when passed.

-Where the application for permission to sue as indigent person is granted, it shall be numbered and registered.
-It shall be deemed the plaint in the suit and suit shall proceed as a suit instituted in the ordinary manner.
+Where the application for permission to sue as an indigent person is granted, it shall be numbered and registered.
+It shall be deemed the plaint in the suit, and the suit shall proceed as if it was instituted in an ordinary manner.

 But the plaintiff shall not be liable to pay any court fee or process fee.
-The plaintiff shall also not be liable for any fee for appointment of pleader.
+The plaintiff shall also not be liable for any fee for the appointment of a pleader.